AdityaMaheshwariYOW/COMP5704/README.md

-# COMP5704
-COMP5704 Project Page
+# Parallel X Ray Reconstruction

 This page holds all files related to the parallel-processing for X-ray reconstruction task using Gradient Descent.
+Code is done in Python and visualizations in ggplot2.

+Make sure your machine can use tensorflow before forking and running!